MetPX/sarracenia/docs/source/Contribution/Development.rst

 Where:

 - **protocol version** is the message version.
-In Sarra messages, they are all prefixed with v02 (at the moment).
+In Sarra notification messages, they are all prefixed with v02 (at the moment).
 - **YY** is the last two digits of the year of the initial release in the series.
 - **MM** is a TWO digit month number i.e. for April: 04.
 - **segment** is what would be used within a series.